 Hospitality and Travel: Background

-Delta Air Lines, Southwest Airlines and United Continental proved best able to transport people in the often fickle U.S. market, the world’s largest, and have emerged, along with Air France and Lufthansa, as leaders in airline travel.
-Big travel services providers include American Express, Cendant, Expedia and Travelocity.
+Delta Air Lines, Southwest Airlines, and United Continental proved best able to transport people in the largest market: the U.S. These companies have emerged, along with Air France and Lufthansa, as leaders in airline travel.
+Big travel services providers include American Express, Cendant, Expedia, and Travelocity.
 In terms of lodging; Hilton, Marriott, Wyndham, Accor, Best Western and Intercontinental HG are the largest hotel groups in the business.
-Major companies in the global foodservice market are McDonalds, Yum!
+Major companies in the global foodservice market are McDonald's, Yum!
 Brands, Starbucks and Darden Restaurants.
 In the entertainment industry, Time Warner, Vivendi Universal and Walt Disney are major players.